 Much of the stuff we know today about S&C can be dated back to the Soviet era of sports domination and Tarasov had it all in his pocket.
 He would refer to various sports to find new ways to improve his athletes overall fitness.
 Weightlifting, gymnastics and even track & field were highly utilized.

-Today you can see a bit of film that records his training sessions.
+Today you can see a bit of film that shows Anatoli's unique training methods.
 Much of it looked strange, even for today’s standard but each and every bit of it was believed to turn these athletes into machines.

 Today’s popular fitness trends of Crossfit, HIIT, Plyometrics can all be traced back to the work of the Soviet Union and nothing was deemed “not good enough” for The Soviets.
 They worked on everything and anything that would improve their work capacity.